Confidence-building Measures: Description of the Programme

 Application for support for a project

+1. Who can apply?
 Non-governmental bodies in general, local and regional authorities, media, and educational establishments.
+2. Selection criteria The objectives of the project should:

 The activities should:

-Project managers are required to submit an activity report and a financial report with each request for payment.
+In addition, the projects must not exceed 12 months in duration and the applications must be submitted in English or French.
+In principle, personnel costs are not funded, with the possible exception of expenses strictly related to the activity concerned.
+3. Activity report and financial report Project managers are required to submit an activity report and a financial report with each request for payment.
 The final activity and financial reports should be submitted to the Secretariat of the Confidence-building Measures Programme within one month of the completion of the project.
 These reports are an essential link between the project managers and the Confidence-building Measures Programme and should give details of all the activities implemented.
 They must therefore be thorough and accurate.
 Each activity report should summarise the activities carried out and include:

 After each individual activity (e.g. seminar, conference, TV/radio programme) supported by the Council of Europe, project managers should submit the following information:

-The Secretariat of the Confidence-building Measures Programme in the Council of Europe's Directorate General of Political Affairs receives the applications for funding and makes a preliminary selection on the basis of the above-mentioned criteria.
+The financial reports must follow the plan of the budgets approved, using the same order of expenses, the same headings, the same currency and the same numbering system.
+4. Management of applications The Secretariat of the Confidence-building Measures Programme in the Council of Europe's Directorate General of Political Affairs receives the applications for funding and makes a preliminary selection on the basis of the above-mentioned criteria.
 It consults the various directorates concerned and the Council of Europe?s outside offices regarding projects that fall within their areas of competence.
 If the Programme Secretariat reaches a positive conclusion after analysing the application, the project is submitted to the Steering Group, consisting of Permanent Representatives of the member States of the Council of Europe, which meets twice a year.
 The role of the Council of Europe is not confined to providing the necessary funding for projects.
 The Secretariat of the Confidence-building Measures Programme monitors the progress of projects through ongoing dialogue with the project managers.
 If need be, it can help them to resolve any problems that may arise.
+Once a project has been approved, no changes may be made to either the activities or the budget without the prior written approval of the Secretariat, which may only be granted in exceptional cases. |

 Model application form